 Malte Steinbrink and Ina Voshage

 Jayne M. Rogerson is Associate Professor of Tourism at the School of Tourism and Hospitality, University of Johannesburg, South Africa.
 Her research interests include tourism accommodation, urban tourism, tourism history and sustainable tourism.
-Her most recent publications are two co-edited books on New Directions in South African Tourism Geographies and Urban Tourism in the Global South.
+Her most recent publications are two co-edited books: New Directions in South African Tourism Geographies and Urban Tourism in the Global South.